Qovery/pleco/README.md

 Protect resources from deletion with a protection tag, **do_no_delete**.

-NOTE: this project is in early stage development
+NOTE: this project is used in Qovery's production environment

 ---
 ## Supported resources